ramackri/Github-Fetch-Activity/README.md

 I'm so happy if you do.
 Fork the project, make whatever changes you want to do and submit a pull request.

-For testing it locally, there's a `index.html` file included in the `angular-talks-master` folder.
+For testing it locally, there's a `index.html` file included in the `Github-Fetch-Activity` folder.
 Open up in the Browser.Enter gitHub user name .This will fetch Github repository Details and events for that user.
 We have filter function to filter the result set which was retrieved by fetching details of Github user name.